xbeat/Machine-Learning/README.md

 Introduction to Sine and Cosine Functions in Data Analysis

 Sine and cosine functions, which are periodic and oscillatory in nature, play a crucial role in various data analysis techniques.
 These functions are particularly useful in analyzing time-series data, harmonic analysis, frequency domain analysis, and signal processing.
 This presentation will explore their applications and implementations using Python.

+## 25 Key Mathematical Definitions for Data Science

+Gradient Descent

+Gradient descent is an optimization algorithm used to minimize a function by iteratively moving in the direction of steepest descent.
+It's widely used in machine learning for training models.

 ## SelfGoal in Machine Learning with Python